luke wasn’t A SUPERNATURAL HEALER?

 If Luke was a physician like many rely on today instead of Jesus, Paul would not have called him “beloved!”
 He would have called him “evil” because “by his sorceries he has deceived all the nations.”
 Rev 18:23

 Are you undecided?
 Do you still believe God approves of His children listening to a physician’s diagnosis and prognosis, and then obeying their advice?
 Then please reread your New Testament, replacing ‘physician’ with either ‘supernatural healer’ or ‘secular healer’ to see if it is a better fit with God’s Biblical view of health and healing.
-This article has certainly raised the possibility that Luke might have been given the “gift of (supernatural) healings.”
+While this article has not mentioned the possibility that Luke might have been given the “gift of (iaomai) healings” (1 Cor 12:9), that is certainly another possibility.

 There are two verses where Luke and Mark used a noun form of iaomai that likely refer to the ‘secular healers’ of the Greek methods founded by Hippocrates.